A harmless copper mine in the headwaters of the Smith River?

 Montana Trout Unlimited

-Tintina Resources, a Vancouver, Canada, company controlled by an Australian mining corporation, is proposing a large underground copper mine next to and underneath Sheep Creek, one of the two most critical tributaries of Montana’s famed Smith River.
-Tintina’s interests total about 12,000 acres, and include 7,500 acres of private land and the underlying mineral estate, as well as the mining claims it has on adjoining federal land.
-Tintina promises its Black Butte mine will include “state of the art” environmental protections, and that this foreign company cares just as much about the Smith River as Montanans do.
+Sandfire Resources, an Australian company that recently took over Tintina Resources, is proposing a large underground copper mine next to and underneath Sheep Creek, one of the two most critical tributaries of Montana’s famed Smith River.
+Sandfires’s interests total about 12,000 acres, and include 7,500 acres of private land and the underlying mineral estate, as well as the mining claims it has on adjoining federal land.
+Sandfire promises its Black Butte mine will include “state of the art” environmental protections, and that this foreign company cares just as much about the Smith River as Montanans do.

 Be concerned.
 Montanans have heard similar promises from many mining companies for years.
 And they are almost always wrong, resulting in damaged streams and habitat and long-term, taxpayer funded cleanups.